peteroupc/html3dutil/doc/tutorial-filters.md

 be.
 The example above reads the current pixel's color, turns it to a shade of gray, and returns a new color with that shade of gray.
 Thus, the filter will convert the screen to grayscale tones.

-The shader can also define custom parameters called "uniforms".
-They are declared by using a line like `uniform [type] [name];` at the top of the shader.
+The shader can also define custom parameters called "uniforms", so called because their values are uniform for every run of the shader within a given draw call.
+Uniforms are declared by using a line like
+`uniform [type] [name];` at the top of the shader.
 Example: `uniform float time;` Uniforms, once declared, can be used in the `textureEffect` function.